influxdata/docs-v2/content/influxdb/v2.0/reference/contributing/third-party.md

 respect to such third party software, nor for a customer’s use of or inability to use the third party software.

-InfluxDB Enterprise 1.9 includes the following third party software components, which are maintained on a version by version basis.
+InfluxDB 2.0 includes the following third party software components.
+These dependencies are maintained on a version by version basis.

 | Component | License | Integration |
 | :--------  | :-------- | :--------   |